openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 The term *Unicode code point* is used in this specification only where such representation is relevant to refer the reader to Unicode Character set and UTF-16 encoding.
-Where such reference is irrelevant to the discussion, the generic term *character* is used.
+Where such representation is irrelevant to the discussion, the generic term *character* is used.

 .. index::
    terminal symbol